xuankuzcr/CamVox_Readme/README.md

 We use [OpenCV](http://opencv.org) to manipulate images and features.
 Dowload and install instructions can be found at: http://opencv.org. **Required at leat 2.4.3.
 Tested with OpenCV 2.4.11 and OpenCV 3.2**.

 ### 1.4 Eigen3
-Required by g2o (see below).
 Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.

 ### 1.6 Ceres Solver
 Follow [Ceres Installation](http://ceres-solver.org/installation.html).